-This photograph of the East German cycling team was taken on the Karl Marx Allee, East Berlin’s monumental socialist boulevard, during the 1974 edition of the Peace Race.
+This photograph of the West German cycling team was taken on the Karl Marx Allee, East Berlin’s monumental socialist boulevard, during the 1975 edition of the Peace Race.
 It captures a moment in the history of Europe and of cycling that is now many years past.
 A time when the continent was split along ideological fault-lines that emphasised the differences between East and West rather than recognizing the similarities.

 The Peace Race, also known as the Friedensfahrt (German), Závod míru (Czech), and Wyścig Pokoj (Polish) was first run as a double edition between Warsaw-Prague and Prague-Warsaw in 1948.
 Like its better known Western European counterpart, Le Tour, the Peace Race was an annual multi-stage bicycle race.
 Unlike Le Tour, the Peace Race was strictly for amateur sportsmen in the non-professional world of sport in the Eastern Bloc.
 Like Le Tour, the Peace Race was sponsored by the news media, in this case by the official Communist Party newspapers of its host countries, Czechoslovakia’s Rudé právo, East Germany’s Neues Deutschland and Poland’s Trybuna Ludu.